anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 Storage is multi-faceted and so can be classified based on its: cost, performance (IOPS, throughput, latency), capacity and consumption model (platform native, network shared, object or archival) and the underlying implementation model (in chassis, software defined, appliance).
-The objective of the model and set of stereotypes and perspectives is to provide guideance to architects and immplementors in establishing storage solutions for Cloud Infrastructure.
+The objective of the model and set of stereotypes and perspectives is to provide guidance to architects and immplementers in establishing storage solutions for Cloud Infrastructure.

 The following principles apply to Storage scope for the Reference Model, Reference Architectures, Reference Implementations and Reference Conformance test suites: